Schools, Sports Teams, & Dance Recitals (Oh, My!)

 “But you can start with a simple spreadsheet!” says dela Fuente.
 “The point is just to start!”

-Find a solution that works for you, and being keeping consistent records.
-At the end of each job, each season, and each year, you should be able to compare and contrast your profit margins, your time investments, your earnings-per-customer, and any other growth factors that impact the longevity and success of your business.
+Find a solution that works for you, and keep consistent records.
+At the end of each job, each season, and each year, you should be able to compare and contrast your profit margins, your time investments, your earnings-per-customer, and any other growth factors that impact the longevity and success of your photography business.

 Step 4: Implement Time-Saving Solutions